apollographql/apollo/docs/source/tutorial/data-source.md

 Create a new `datasources` folder inside the `src` directory.
 This folder will contain our data source files.
 Now, create `launch.js` within the `datasources` directory.

 The REST API endpoint we'll use for our app is `https://api.spacexdata.com/v2/`.
-Add the endpoint as the base URL as shown in the code below:
+Go ahead and add the endpoint as the base URL as shown in the code below:

 _src/datasources/launch.js_